talaugust/talaugust.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an assistant professor at the [University of Illinois at Urbana-Champaign]("https://cs.illinois.edu/).
 I study how to adapt language to different audiences, with a focus on knowledge intensive domains like science, health and legal communication.
-I conduct empirical anlyses to study how changes in language will effect different audiences, and I build intelligent reading and writing systems fo augmenting our language in new ways.
+I conduct empirical anlyses to study how changes in language will effect different audiences, and I build intelligent reading and writing systems for augmenting our language in new ways.
 The long term goal of my research is to improve our communication with---and understanding of---one another through technology.

 I previously was a Young Investigator at the [Allen Institute for AI](https://allenai.org/).
 I received my PhD at the Paul G. Allen School for Computer Science and Engineering at the University of Washington, advised by [Katharina Reinecke](https://homes.cs.washington.edu/~reinecke/) and [Noah Smith](https://homes.cs.washington.edu/~nasmith/).